cournape/talkbox/doc/src/spectral.rst

 frequency domain gives you the average power of :math:`X` and because it can be proved that :math:`S_X` is always positive for any :math:`f`.

-TODO: make sure the exact equations (normalization constant) correspond to what we compute.

 Spectral density estimation
 ---------------------------